 The 15-inch monitor has a suggested retail price of $479 and the 17-inch will retail for a suggested $639.
 Both have been shipping to other retail outlets for several months, Bell said, but Ritz will be the first photo-oriented retail outlet for BenQ, though 'hopefully not the last.'

 BenQ is looking to position the monitors against other digital frame companies and secure wider distribution in the photo specialty channel, Bell said.

-"Unlike many PC customers, the Ritz customer isn't shopping for price, they're looking for features, so it takes some of the price pressure off of us," he said.
+'Unlike many PC customers, the Ritz customer isn’t shopping for price, they’re looking for features, so it takes some of the price pressure off of us,' said Bell.